antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Support for Visual Basic

 In addition to supporting C# and F#, 15.3 now also supports using Visual Basic to develop .NET Core apps.
 Our aim with Visual Basic this release was to enable .NET Standard 2.0 class libraries.
 This means Visual Basic only offers templates for class libraries and console apps at this time, while C# and F# also include templates for ASP.NET Core 2.0 apps.
-Keep an eye on the [VB Team blog](https://blogs.msdn.microsoft.com/vbteam) for details.
+Keep an eye on this blog for updates.

 ### Live Unit Testing Support